lpkg/LinkAdaptationCSI/README.md

 - *Scenario II* -- we assume that the **signal-to-noise ratio** of the channel and the **relative velocity** between the BS and the mobile user equipment **are not known**

 The hybrid approach, the end-to-end appraoch and the delay-blind appraoch are applied to a simulated LTE link operating over an industry-standard radio channel model [[2]](#channel_model).
 We work with the complex-valued channel in the frequency domain, with 72 OFDM subcarriers.
 We represent the channel as a real-valued vector by stacking the real and the imaginary parts.
 We assume that the channel coefficients evolve as a Gaussian process and we assume they remain constant during each LTE subframe of 1 ms duration.
-Refer to the following table for all the simulation parameters.
+Refer to the Table I for all the simulation parameters.

 ![](figures/table_param_2.png)

-The base station can select 29 different MCSs, listed in the followig table:
+The base station can select 29 different MCSs, listed in the Table II:

 ![](figures/table_MCS_2.png)